malys/flickr-uploader/README.md

 ### Launch from the command line in Daemon mode (-d option).
 - Recommendation is to use Task Scheduler or cron.
 - With -d option it runs in daemon mode and checks for files every SLEEP_TIME seconds (as configured on uploadr.ini)
+- It simply loads the files.
+It does not create Albums/Sets.
 - SLEEP_TIME is only used in this case.
 ```bash
 $ ./uploadr.py -v -d